dtczhl/FedTuning/README.md

    * --target_model_accuracy
    * --dataset

-Results are saved to FedTuning/Result/.
+Results are saved to Result/.
 See the print output for the full filename.
 Results are saved in CSV file, with formats
 ```plain
 #round_id,model_accuracy,number of participant (M),number of training pass (E),cost of each selected client
 ```

+## Formulation